turbot/guardrails-docs/docs/guides/configuring-guardrails/uninstall-mod/index.md

 ---
-title: Uninstall Mod
+title: Uninstall Mods
-sidebar_label: Uninstall Mod
+sidebar_label: Uninstall Mods
 ---

-# Uninstall Mod
+# Uninstall a Mod

 In this guide, you will:
 - Uninstall a mod in the Guardrails workspace using the Guardrails UI.